 We will not undo the damage to the environment without addressing the economic system that enables, and actually encourages, the poisoning of the entire planet.

-We will not stop the sociopathic increases in preventable deaths, homelessness, children going hungry, serious illness and disease, violent crime, depression – virtually every ill humanity faces today without evolving beyond this twisted, violent system we revere as a religion.
+We will not stop the insidious increases in preventable deaths, homelessness, children going hungry, serious illness, animal abuse, loss of civil rights, desperation and violent crime – virtually every ill we face today without evolving beyond this brutal system we revere as a religion.

 I was thinking one day about the axiom in Capitalist dogma (mentioned earlier) that declares that growth is always a good thing.
 Well, it reminds me of a quote by the noted essayist, Edward Abbey: